wikiknights/cs-materials/src/cs1/linked-lists/reverse-linked-list.md

 ```

 This is where the loop ends.
-Looking back at the loop you wrote in your sleep, current moves up to temp as the final step of the loop, so you never try to dereference a null pointer.
-The only step left is moving the head pointer to previous, because it ended on the last node of the linked list.
+Looking back at the loop you wrote in your sleep, `current` moves up to `temp` as the final step of the loop, so you never try to dereference a null pointer.
+The only step left is moving the `head` pointer to `previous`, because it ended on the last node of the linked list.

 ```
                                                                                      Head       temp/current